 - Fits Remington models 1100 and 11-87 12 gauge shotguns.
 Also compatible with 16GA and standard 20GA **Does NOT fit 20GA...

 - Corrects shell cycling malfunctions due to gas leaks from worn or damaged orings

 - Item packaged in resealable 3x4 plastic bag

 The Remington 1100 comes in a couple different variations.
 You can find a 2 ¾” and 3” version, and you’ll begin to notice some of the differences between pump-action shotguns and semi-automatic shotguns here.
-The latter only handles one type of ammo on a consistent basis, preferring to stick to heavy or light ammo without changing between the two in the same session.
+The latter only handles one type of ammo on a consistent basis, preferring to stick with heavy or light ammo without changing between the two in the same session.

 If you insist on finding a version of the Remington 1100 that accepts more than one kind of ammo, you can search for the Versa-Max.
 You might consider swapping out a barrel if you’re dead-set on different shell lengths, but we think you’re better off with one shotgun and one barrel.

 If you’re planning on taking down an animal, the Remington 1100 is a perfect fit for your venture into the woods or mountains.
 Using the stock feels like a natural extension of your body when you hoist up the weapon for aiming.

 You’ll feel a click with the crossbolt safety, so be careful if you’re getting too close to your target.
 The other parts of the gun are tailored for hunting.
 If you want, you can use your Remington 1100 without a sling to make for a better exit strategy.
 This is entirely up to you and your comfort level with your surroundings.

 Bear in mind that the 1100 is heavier than most modern shotguns, but this can actually work to your advantage.
 Because of the weight contained in the gun itself, it will stabilize better in your grip, making you a better shooter.